dennisdietrich/First180Days/li article.md

 And they come up with some really great ideas what we should be working on.
 Which is actually a great segue to leadership.

-Honestly, I want to manage my team a little as possible.
-I want to focus on leading as much as possible.
+Honestly, I want to manage my team a little as possible; I want to focus on leading as much as possible.
 This means inspiring people, setting an example, and rallying people behind my organization's goals, instead of giving orders.
 And this is tricky, because you can't force someone to follow you.
-The people reporting you have to do what you tell them to, because you're the manager.
+The people reporting to you have to do what you tell them to, because you're the manager.
 That doesn't mean they always will, but you're well within your rights to do so and to put people on notice if they don't comply.
 But that isn't leadership and nothing I want to spend my time on.